Blog Home >Blog Post

 The NPA has been created to replace the existing BACS and Faster Payments systems with a more streamlined and modern infrastructure.

-BACS and Faster Payments are currently two critical components of UK payment systems, and the NPA looks to bring them together in a cohesive framework that delivers added efficiency.
+BACS and Faster Payments are currently two critical components of UK payment systems, and the new payment architecture looks to bring them together in a cohesive framework that delivers added efficiency.

 The project will be the most significant upgrade to the UK's payment system in a generation.